setup foundation or a stak

 The activities of the institution must actually serve 90% or more in the public interest and according to the articles of association.
 Nor should there be a profit motive for the generally useful activities.
 In addition, a number of other conditions apply:

 Do not have a profit motive.
 However, it is not enough that the regulations show that the institution does not have a profit motive.
-The actual behaviour must also be in accordance with this.
+The actual behavior must also be in accordance with this.
 Incidentally, it is not the case that an ANBI that, incidentally, makes use of operating surpluses and uses them for the benefit of the public benefit, immediately has a profit objective with its actual activity.

 Use exclusively or almost exclusively the public interest.